flaviovs/pluca/README.md

 Notice that **pluca never calls `gc()` automatically** — it is up to your application to call it eventually to do garbage collection.

+Calling `gc()` on a fresh cache is also safe and behaves as a no-op.

 Global Cache API